 EARTH RIDE details a world motorcycle odyssey launched from Los Angeles to Tokyo, and onto Vladivostok on the edge of the Russian Far East.
-That led to traversing Siberia with a detour through the Mongolian Gobi Desert and onto the Middle East, India, Southeast Asia and the homestretch; Cape Town to Sudan.
+That led to traversing Siberia with a detour through the Mongolian Gobi Desert and onto the Middle East, India, Southeast Asia and the homestretch in Africa; Cape Town to Sudan.

 I left the US with a sincere determination to meet the inhabitants of our planet face to face, look them in the eye and shake their hand.
 The reaction was astonishing as the natives greeted me with hospitality and kindness in the most unexpected places.
 From breaking bread with the descendants of Genghis Khan, to Bedouins sharing their tents, people everywhere shouted at every stop—Welcome, Welcome!
 Everyday was a surprise.
 In spite of common misconceptions, as a species, we still like each other far more than is reported.